 Click here to book tickets for one of London’s most popular sightseeing tours.
 The tour starts and finishes at the famous Ritz Hotel in Picadilly.
 If you are feeling opulent, then pop in for a cocktail while you wait, but it won’t come cheap.

-The three-hour experience starts at 6:30pm, and lasts until 9:30pm, although you have the option of staying later if you wish.
+The 2.5-hour experience starts at 2:00pm.
 This is one of the best things to do in London at night thanks to the friendly and knowledgeable hosts who will ensure you have an unforgettable experience.
 Click here to learn more and reserve your spot.

 6. Take a Thames Dinner Cruise